AryanCodeWizard/Edvora/README.md

 ---

-Thank you for using StudyNotion — happy building and learning!
+Thank you for using Edvora — happy building and learning!